ArtiomSu/artiomsu-trackball-comparisons-and-mods/README.md

 The scrolling on macos in some apps sometimes fails to register.
 So you would scroll but nothing will happen.
 I fully blame this on macos, it is the shittest OS out of the 3 I use and it isn't the first time I came across stupid issues.
 Either way its something to do with qmk so it will probably happen with all qmk scrollers.
 I will be customising and updating to the latest qmk firmware soon so will see if this is a problem after my tweaks.

+So after updating to the latest QMK and playing around with it more.
+It turns out this is an issue with all mice on macos, its just more noticeable on the ploopy because when you start scrolling it sort of counts like one event whereas on other mice/trackballs if you keep scrolling its like different events so it starts scrolling eventually, but you do notice it fail to scroll on the first scroll sometimes.
+Again Macos ia just shit not a problem on every other OS.

 # Modding Ability